RookOz/quartz/content/Heart Rulebook/Classes/Cleaver/Major Abilities.md

 If you take Critical fallout and would die, you do not die – instead, you are rescued by your companion and dragged to safety at the nearest landmark.
 Your companion dies in your arms, exhausted and wounded, after you regain consciousness.
 Remove BLOODBOUND BEAST from your character sheet and gain an immediate major advance.
 You can’t access BLOODBOUND BEAST ever again.

 # CHIMERIC STRAIN
 With the sound of cracking muscle and twisting tendon, your form is transmuted into something terrifying.
 When you activate this power, mark D4 stress to Echo.
-For the remainder of the current situation, all melee attacks you make gain the Brutal and Wyrd tags.
+For the remainder of the current situation, all melee attacks you make gain the [[Tags#BRUTAL|BRUTAL tag]] and [[Tags#WYRD|WYRD tag]].

 ## MINOR: BLIGHTED
 When you activate CHIMERIC STRAIN, increase the Echo stress inflicted by 1 step and gain +2 Blood Protection until the end of the current situation in addition to any other effects.